Explore Cuba Like a Pro: Your 2026 Travel Budget Guide

 Emergency funds and contingencies

 Cuba can be unpredictable.
-While unforeseen events rarely ruin a trip, they can add unexpected costs, such as needing to take an overnight Viazul bus when we can’t get train tickets or a private taxi when the Viazul bus only operates on days that don’t fit our itinerary.
-We therefore recommend allocating up to 10% of your overall budget as contingency or emergency funds, stored separately from your main funds.
+While unforeseen events rarely ruin a trip, they can add unexpected costs, such as needing to take an overnight Viazul bus when you can’t get train tickets or a private taxi when the Viazul bus only operates on days that don’t fit your itinerary.
+We therefore recommend adding up to 10% of your overall budget as contingency or emergency funds, stored separately from your main funds.

 A quick word on tipping